Visas, Work Permits and Migration

 What types of Work Visas and Permits for Czech Republic are there?

 The Czech Republic (Czechia) is a member of the European Union, giving licenses to EU citizens to travel for vacations, visits, as students or for employment without the necessity of a Work Permit or entry visa.
 There are also certain exemptions for other countries (including Schengen area members) who are not part of the EU and can visit Czechia for up to 90 days in any 180-day period without a visa, to visit family, for pleasure, business meetings or sporting events – but not for employment.

 From 2022, these citizens will, however, need to apply for a European Travel Information and Authorization System (ETIAS) Visa.
 Third Country Nationals not on the visa exempt list must visit an embassy in their home country for information about required documentation.
 They can apply for:

 - Schengen Visa for travel up to 90 days within a 180-day period for leisure and business purposes.

 - Long-term Visa For those wanting to stay longer than 90 days, for the purpose of education.

-EU Blue Card – Is long term residence permit, for those highly skilled persons with a university education wanting to work, for at least one year, in the position for which the Card was issued; from the EU Blue Card Vacancies Database through the Ministry for Labor and Social Affairs portal.
+EU Blue Card – Is a long-term residence permit, for those highly skilled persons with a university education wanting to work, for at least one year, in the position for which the Card was issued; from the EU Blue Card Vacancies Database through the Ministry for Labor and Social Affairs portal.
 Qualifying earnings are 1.5 times the national average; for 2021 CZK 53,417 (€2,078, US$2,415).
 Employee Card – allows employees to work in a job specified by the Card and covers the duration of the employer and employee relationship (up to two years – extendable).
-This card is intended for all third country employees regardless of level of education and acts as a long-term residence permit.
+This card is intended for all third-country employees regardless of their level of education and acts as a long-term residence permit.

 For employers: An employment contract is also required to obtain a Work Permit, which doubles as the Residence Permit.